Tesla sets revenue record, makes profit thanks to pollution credit sales to rivals

 The electric car maker also affirmed its target to deliver half a million vehicles by the end of this year, a goal that will require it to significantly ramp up vehicle sales in the fourth quarter.

-Shares were up 2.2% at $431.88 in extended trade as the carmaker beat analysts’ estimates for third-quarter revenue.
+Shares were up 2.5% at $433.88 in extended trade as the carmaker beat analysts’ estimates.

 Tesla said it had the capacity installed to produce and deliver 500,000 vehicles this year, but added that achieving its goal has become more difficult.